PaggieZ/HAR_Sys-Home_Activity_Recognition_System/README.md

 2. Ensure the Raspberry Pi is discoverable.
 3. On the phone app's side, connect with the Raspberry Pi via the phone's settings if this is the first time connecting the two devices.
 4. Open the app and navigate to the Bluetooth Screen via the bottom navigation window.
-5. Press "Show Paired Devices" and ensrue the Raspberry Pi pops up.
+5. Press "Show Paired Devices" and ensure the Raspberry Pi pops up.
-6. Open a bluetooth channel on the Raspberry Pi's side:
+6. Open a Bluetooth channel on the Raspberry Pi's side:
    ```sh
    hciconfig
    sudo rfcomm watch hci0